 Your fascia is made up of collagen fibers, so one of the most AMAZING things you can feed your fascia is collagen!
-I've mentioned before that I (typically) practice a vegan lifestyle, but when I need to intervene with nutritional therapy, all bets are off!
+I've mentioned before that I (typically) consume a whole food plant-based diet, but several times a week I find I feel better when I also consume organic and humanely raised animal protein.
 My favorite tonic for a fascia-lift is a high-quality chicken bone broth since it's full of collagen, calcium, hyaluronic acid, and other health-promoting nutrients that can strengthen your fascia.
 Or you could even supplement with a hiqh-quality collagen supplement.

 Magnesium is a catalyst for more than 300 enzymatic reactions in your body.
 Magnesium acts as a muscle relaxer and can be enough to restore the proper functionality in sore, strained muscles.
 Based on magnesium’s many functions within the body, it plays an important role in the prevention and treatment of fascia health as well.
 Taking an epsom salt bath is a great way to achieve your magnesium quota and relax your fascia, or if you're on the go and need to supplement your diet you may benefit from a high-quality magnesium supplement.